 Israel Biblical Study Trip

-US$ 2300 per person (based on double occupancy) for those registering and paying deposit before August 1, 2018.
+US$ 2500 per person (based on double occupancy) for those registering and paying deposit before due date (TBA).
 The fee includes accommodation, motor coach transportation, breakfast and dinner buffets, 1-2 liters of bottled water daily, teaching and guide fees, all taxes, tips, site entrance fees, and materials including Travel the Text Study Guide, luggage tags, passport holder, and sport bag for carrying daily necessities on site.
 Does not include airfare, lunches, personal snacks or souvenirs.

 Why do a Biblical Study Trip to Israel?

 Travel the Text together with DBS International invites you to a Biblical study trip focused on the land and time period of the Biblical cultures.
 This is not a tour, but an intense Biblical Study Program designed to fully immerse you into the Bible and its world!
 You will travel with Geoff Carroll who teaches in YWAM’s Discipleship BIBLE School (DBS) to sites that are popular tourist destinations, in addition to many treasures off the beaten path.
 You will engage the Text through sight, sound, touch, and taste as we explore the riches of this land.
 Geoff is a passionate teacher with over a decade of experience traveling and studying throughout the land of the Bible.
 His lessons and experience will bring the world of the Bible and its stories to life, inviting the land and Spirit to be the greatest teachers of all.
 In the words of Geoff: “Living in Israel dramatically changed my life and how I look at the Bible, follow Jesus, and love people every day.
 It is my dream to share this opportunity with as many as possible, while providing the best value and experience available.
 I do not believe there is any other experience that will change your life and impact the way you approach the Bible as much as this.”